Changissnz/extreme_ends__thoughts/README.md

 - "Thanks Russian, for trying to be a hero by sticking up for those criminals, because they're Jews, right?
 Now I'm going to kill you instead of them.
 You can be their Jesus now."
 - "Thanks China man, for continuing to do business with the criminal Americans.
 Now half of Latin America is in poverty.
 I'm debating whether to kill them or you."
 - "If they can't do any real work besides from mocking and imitating people, maybe they should get killed doing what they love."
-- "Maybe another large terrorist attack by a foreign adversary in America should happen.
+- "Maybe another large terrorist attack by a foreign adversary should happen in America.
 Then half the Big Security business would be put out of work for incompetence.
 And it would give people like me an opportunity to kill some of them."